b-tomasz/Simplify-Home-Automation/Documentation/02-install.md

 <img src="Images/install/Install014.png" alt="Chose Products" width="500"/>

-If you choose either Portainer, Grafana, VPN or PiHole you will get promted to type in a default Password.
+If you choose either Portainer, Grafana, Database, VPN or PiHole you will get promted to type in a default Password.
 It will be the same for all Applications and you can change it on the Webinterface after installation.

 If you complete this task successfully the installation begins.
 Please be paitient this could take a while.
 As soon as the installation is completed you will get notified.